oneEyedBunny/API-Capstone/README.md

 1. Get location to auto populate in search field
 1. Add a button for "Redo-search in area" when on map.
 Allows for once map is moved to get new data

-# Questions for Sebastian:

-1. Where did yelp endpoint URL go??
-2. Can we go over what all the package.json stuff is or should we wait till the next lesson?
-3. Heroku not working